jwergieluk/wergieluk-com/content/posts/rl-taxi.md

     |Y| : |B: |
     +---------+

-The state observations are encoded as Discrete(500) using the encode() method:
+The state observations are encoded as Discrete(500) using the following encode() method:

     def encode(self, taxi_row, taxi_col, pass_loc, dest_idx):
         # (5) 5, 5, 4